hmgibson23/comparing-algorithms/README.md

 ### Lesson 4 - Advanced (sort of) techniques

-Randomised algorithms and data structures and dynamic programming.
+Randomised algorithms and data structures, dynamic programming.

 When should you use a Skip List over a normal linked list?
 How does randomisation help optimisation?
 WTF is dynamic programming and how